iQuad427/TOR_Network_Python/readme.md

 When you want to initialize a node on an already used address some troubles appear, its is therefore recommended to check if the ip address is available.
-If some port are already used you can directly change them in "the main.py" file or even the kernel node in the "node.py" file.
+If some port are already used you can directly change them in "the main.py" file or even change the kernel node in the "node.py" file.

 It is also recommended when a launching error occur to wait a bit so that the socket have the time to shut down.